The page has been translated by Gen AI.

 SlowLog

-SlowLog records when the execution time of any command exceeds the configured threshold.
+SlowLog records an entry when the execution time of any command exceeds the configured threshold.
 The execution time includes only the time the command is processed by Redis.
-The time it takes for the command to arrive from the client to Redis and the time to send the result back to the client are not included.
+It does not include the time it takes for the command to travel from the client to Redis or the time to send the result back to the client.

 slowlog-log-slower-than: